News

 Q9.
 Why is medical vocabulary important for the OET?

-Given the specialized nature of the OET, building a strong medical vocabulary is crucial to effectively communicate in a healthcare setting.
+Given the specialized nature of the OET, building a strong medical vocabulary is crucial to communicate effectively in a healthcare setting.

 Q10.
 Can I simulate real exam conditions during OET preparation?